pinkpong111/multi-agent-governance-architecture/README.md

 These are **operational definitions** sufficient to follow the logical structure of Sections 1–14.
 Formal derivations and update rules are delegated to [Resolution-Based Information Theory (RBIT)](../resolution-theory/).
+For the relationship to Shannon information theory [Shannon, 1948], see RBIT Section 9.

 ---